vtex-apps/search/docs/README.md

 ## App behavior: Improving search experience

-To improve the user's search experience in stores where the VTEX Intelligent Search engine is supported, we recommend the following:
+To improve the user's search experience in stores where the VTEX Intelligent Search engine is supported, the app have the following options:

-- **Migrate your store to Google Analytics 4 (GA4)**
-Starting on July 1st, 2023, Google will no longer support Universal Analytics (UA).
-We strongly recommend migrating to GA4 to keep track of your store's analytics.
-For more information, check out [this release note](https://developers.vtex.com/updates/release-notes/2023-05-04-google-tag-manager-new-version).

-- **Setting up VTEX Google Tag Manager**
-The Google Tag Manager app includes the `search` event within the app's data layer.
-You can find more information on how to set up Google Tag Manager in the [Setting up Google Tag Manager](https://developers.vtex.com/docs/guides/vtex-io-documentation-setting-up-google-tag-manager) documentation.
+- **Stores using Universal Analytics (UA)**
+The Search app provides blocks that, when rendered as components, will improve the user's search experience in stores where the VTEX Intelligent Search engine is supported.

+These components use `_q` as the query-string for the search term, meaning that if you want to track user searches in these components, you will need to add the `_q` query-string to the store's Google Analytics.
+To activate this behavior, refer to [Set up Site Search](https://support.google.com/analytics/answer/1012264?hl=en#zippy=%2Cin-this-article) Google's documentation.

-> ⚠️ Please note that although the Search app's blocks enhance the search experience in VTEX stores with the Intelligent Search engine, this feature is only compatible with VTEX stores using UA.
-As UA will be discontinued on July 1st, 2023, we highly recommend that you update your store to GA4, as previously mentioned.
+**Please note that although the Search app's blocks enhance the search experience in VTEX stores, this feature is only compatible with VTEX stores using UA.
+As UA will be discontinued on July 1st, 2023, we highly recommend that you update your store to GA4.
+For more information of the migration, see the [release notes](https://developers.vtex.com/updates/release-notes/2023-05-04-google-tag-manager-new-version) and follow the option below.**

+- **Store using Google Analytics 4 (GA4)**
+Install the VTEX Google Tag Manager app, which includes the `search` event within the app's data layer.
+This app is responsible for tracking the user's search activity.
+For instructions on setting up Google Tag Manager, consult the [Setting up Google Tag Manager](https://developers.vtex.com/docs/guides/vtex-io-documentation-setting-up-google-tag-manager) documentation.

 ## Customization